dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/queries.md

 <br>

 ### A query asking for all data

 If we have no idea what our data is all about, a nice first query is the following - but don't forget to set a limit because it asks for all the triples in the dataset!

-#### Using your local Knora installation
+#### Using your local DSP-API installation

-Go to `http://0.0.0.0:7200/sparql` in your browser which will guide you to the GraphDB SPARQL Query & Update page if you've Knora installed locally.
+Go to `http://0.0.0.0:7200/sparql` in your browser which will guide you to the GraphDB SPARQL Query & Update page if you've DSP-API installed locally.
 Copy the following code into the window:
 ````
 PREFIX knora-api: <https://api.dasch.swiss/ontology/knora-api/v2#>